TEPAI-Greek Cruising Tax and DEKPA

 revised 10th of May 2020

-TEPAI-Greek Cruising Tax legislation has created a lot of confusion.
+TEPAI-Greek Cruising Tax and DEKPA legislation has created a lot of confusion.
 In this blog post we will try to clarify the procedure as well as answer some common questions regarding this requirement.

 TEPAI-Greek cruising tax is required by all yachts cruising in Greek water (all flags) you will need to pay the fees at a financial institution.
 Keep the receipt as you will be asked to provide it by the Coast Guard, Port Authority, Private Marina administration officials and Greek Customs Officers.
 To begin the issuing process click on the following link.